Podcasting at the Library

 For editing

-• GarageBand on our MacBooks
+• GarageBand on MacBooks

-Frequently Asked Questions
+5. Review Frequently Asked Questions

-Yes you will need a Library card.
-We need to check equipment out to you so that it is reserved for your use during your session
+Yes you will need a library card.
+We need to check equipment out to you so that it is reserved for your use during your session.

 If you are recording on one of our computers, you will need to have either a USB Flash Drive or a cloud storage account (like iCloud or Google Drive).
 We are unable to have you save your files on any of our computers.